meisei4/ankihighlights/README.md

 - Updates existing flashcards with additional example sentences (upon duplicate highlights/lookups to kindle vocab db)
 - Supports custom deck and card type configurations (not yet)
 - Provides a priority deck for frequent vocabulary (vocab words that are encountered more than a certain threshold while reading on kindle)

+## Limitations

+The application assumes that the AnkiConnect server is running on the default port, and that the SQLite database file is located at the default path on the Kindle device.
+The integration test doesn't check the state of the database after processing.
+Also there is not custom deck or confif yet, the plan is to use a standardized card type.

 ## Database Structure